zaiisao/Documentation/en/Video/join_communication_ios.md

 title: Join a Channel
 description:
 platform: iOS
-updatedAt: Thu Dec 06 2018 08:53:03 GMT+0000 (UTC)
+updatedAt: Thu Dec 06 2018 09:54:00 GMT+0000 (UTC)
 ---
 # Join a Channel
+Before joining the channel, ensure that you have finished preparing the development environment.
+See [Integrate the SDK](../../en/Voice/ios_audio.md) for more information.

+## Implementation
 You need to set the channel profile before the app joins a channel.

-## Set the channel profile as Communication
+### Set the channel profile as Communication
 After initializing AgoraRtcEngine, call the `setChannelProfile` method to set the channel profile.
 AgoraRtcEngine applies optimization according to the channel profile.

 In the `setChannelProfile` method, set the channel profile as Communication.
 This profile applies to voice or video calls such as one-to-one or group calls, where all users in the channel can talk freely.
 The Communication profile the default setting.